 3-II.E.
-FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.230]
+FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.2320]

-HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age to sign form HUD-9886, Authorization for the Release of Information/Privacy Act Notice, the form HUD-52675 Debts Owed to Public Housing Agencies and Terminations, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
-Chapter 4 provides detailed information concerning the consent forms and verification requirements.
-The GRHC must deny admission to the program if any adult member of the applicant family fails to sign and submit the consent forms for obtaining information in accordance with 24 CFR 5, Subparts B and F.
+HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age to sign form HUD-9886-A, Authorization for the Release of Information/Privacy Act Notice, the form HUD-52675 Debts Owed to Public Housing Agencies and Terminations, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
+Chapter 74 provides detailed information concerning the consent forms and verification requirements. -The consent form remains effective until the family is denied assistance, assistance is terminated, or the family provides written notification to revoke consent.
+The GRHC must deny admission to the program if any adult member of the applicant family fails to sign and submit the consent forms for obtaining information in accordance with [24 CFR 960.259(a) and (b) and 24 CFR 5.232(a)]24 CFR 5, Subparts B and F.